-Health Care Plan Description - The Center contributes to the SERS Health Care Fund administered by SERS for classified retirees and their beneficiaries.
+Health Care Plan Description - The Educational Service Center contributes to the SERS Health Care Fund administered by SERS for classified retirees and their beneficiaries.
 For GASB Statement No. 45 purposes, this plan is considered a cost-sharing multiple-employer defined benefit other postemployment benefit (OPEB) plan.
-The Health Care Plan includes hospitalization and physicians' fees through several types of plans including HMO's, PPO's, Medicare Advantage, and traditional indemnity plans as well as a prescription drug program.
+SERS offers several types of health care plans from various venders including HMO's, PPO's, Medicare Advantage, and traditional indemnity plans.
+A prescription drug program is also available to those who elect health care coverage.
+SERS employs two third-party administrators and a pharmacy benefit manager to manage the self-insurance and prescription drug plans, respectively.
 The financial report of the Plan is included in the SERS Comprehensive Annual Financial Report which can be obtained by visiting the SERS website at www.ohsers.org under employers/audit resources.

 Access to health care for retirees and beneficiaries is permitted in accordance with Section 3309 of the Ohio Revised Code.
 The Health Care Fund was established and is administered in accordance with Internal Revenue Code Section 105(e).
-SERS' Retirement Board reserves the right to change or discontinue any health plan or program.
-Health care is financed through a combination of employer contributions and retiree premiums, copays and deductibles on covered health care expenses, investment returns, and any funds received as a result of SERS' participation in Medicare programs.
+The SERS Retirement Board reserves the right to change or discontinue any health plan or program.
 Active employee members do not contribute to the Health Care Plan.
-Retirees and their beneficiaries are required to pay a health care premium that varies depending on the plan selected, the number of qualified years of service, Medicare eligibility, and retirement status.
+The SERS Retirement Board establishes the rules for the premiums paid by the retirees for health care coverage for themselves and their dependents or for their surviving beneficiaries.
+Premiums vary depending on the plan selected, qualified years of service, Medicare eligibility, and retirement status.

 Funding Policy - State statute permits SERS to fund the health care benefits through employer contributions.
-Each year, after the allocation for statutorily required basic benefits, the Retirement Board allocates the remainder of the employer contribution of 14 percent of covered payroll to the Health Care Fund.
-For fiscal year 2016, no allocation of covered payroll was allocated to health care.
-In addition, employers pay a surcharge for employees earning less than an actuarially determined minimum compensation amount, pro-rated according to service credit earned.
-For fiscal year 2016, this amount was \$23,000.
+Each year, after the allocation for statutorily required basic benefits, the Retirement Board may allocate the remainder of the employer contribution of 14 percent of covered payroll to the Health Care Fund in accordance with the funding policy.
+For fiscal year 2017, no allocation of covered payroll was allocated to health care.
+An additional health care surcharge on employers is collected for employees earning less than an actuarially determined minimum compensation amount; prorated if less than a full year of service credit was earned.
+For fiscal year 2017, this amount was \$23,500.
 State statute provides that no employer shall pay a health care surcharge greater than 2 percent of that employer's SERS covered payroll; nor may SERS collect in aggregate more than 1.5 percent of the total statewide SERS covered payroll for the health care surcharge.
-For fiscal year 2016, the Center's surcharge obligation was \$68,967.
+For fiscal year 2017, the Educational Service Center's surcharge obligation was \$69,067.

-The Center's contribution for health care for the fiscal years ended June 30, 2016, 2015, and 2014 was \$0, \$33,376, and \$5,717, respectively.
+The surcharge, added to the unallocated portion of the 14 percent employer contribution rate is the amount assigned to the Health Care Fund.
+The Educational Service Center's contribution for health care for the fiscal years ended June 30, 2017, 2016, and 2015 was \$0, \$0, and \$33,376, respectively.
 The full amount has been contributed for all three fiscal years.